The Pinarello Dogma F8, as favoured by Team Sky and Team Wiggins

 But if you had the cash to splash and wanted a money-no-object dream bike with a proven pedigree, the Dogma F8 would surely have to be on your shortlist.

-It really is one of the best bikes out there, but with many companies producing showstoppers, like the new Scott Foil or Canyon’s Aeroad, it’s sure to have stiff competition in 2016.
+It really is one of the best bikes out there, but with many companies producing showstoppers, like the new Scott Foil or Canyon’s Aeroad, it’s got some stiff competition.

 Pinarello has really done something special here.
 It has produced a brilliant all-round road bike, with aero properties to benefit any rider, without hindering the performance or qualities that a regular Tour de France-winning bike should have.
 Thankfully you can select spec when purchasing bikes from Pinarello.
 For me I’ll have those wheels out or at least lose the ceramic bearings.
 I rode this bike in Majorca fitted with a set of Mavic R-Sys wheels, and they felt a much better match.
 I really do mean it when I say I’m disappointed in the safe ride of the F8, but that has always been the case with top-end framesets from Pinarello.
 It’ll do everything you want except thrill.
 Admittedly, it will work for most riders but if I was choosing my best bike for the best days, I’d want a bit more excitement